 One of the most common treatments doctors use during stroke emergencies is simple aspirin.
 Proven effective for thinning the blood, aspirin can help get blood to the affected area.
 If you're already taking aspirin for heart disease or other conditions, you or a family member should inform your emergency room doctor.

 Your doctor may also administer other drugs designed to break up clots.
 These drugs can be injected via via a catheter—or thin tube—through your arteries.
 The most common medication used to treat stroke is known as tissue plasminogen activator (tPA), and will help break up clot that has formed in the brain.
-Other oral drugs that may eventually be used to thin the blood and reduce risk of future stroke include clopidogrel, stains, and warfarin.
+Other oral drugs that may eventually be used to thin the blood and reduce risk of future stroke include clopidogrel and warfarin.
+Statins have also been shown to reduce the incidence of stroke.

 Learn more by reading Stroke Drugs.